fdjkgh580/laravel-rewind/README.md

 - Once this column is in place, the RewindManager will automatically manage your model’s current_version, allowing proper undo/redo flows.

 That’s it!
-Now your model’s changes are recorded in the `rewind_revisions` table, and you can jump backwards or forwards in time.
+Now your model’s changes are recorded in the `rewind_versions` table, and you can jump backwards or forwards in time.

 ## Usage